 - A. Definitions.
 The following definitions apply to uses in this Article: - 1.
 "Elections Code" means this Article of the Compiled Code. - 2.
 "Election" means a vote administered by CSG to select among candidates for a position, or to conduct a ballot question. - 3.
 "Candidate" means a person seeking office in an election administered by CSG or, where applicable, two individuals seeking the offices of President and Vice President as an "executive ticket." - 4.
-"Anticipated", regarding a candidate or party, means that the individual(s) in question would be understood by a reasonable student observer to plan to run for those role(s). - 5.
+"Anticipated", regarding a candidate, means that the individual(s) in question would be understood by a reasonable student observer to plan to run for those role(s). - 5.
 "Campaign Period" means the period of time after the Candidates' Meeting and before the close of voting. - 6.
-"Campaign" or "Campaigning" means activity by a registered or anticipated candidate or party member pertaining to a CSG election consisting of: - a.
-Informing potential voters about the presence of some but not all options in an election during the campaign period, or - b.
-Advocating the election or defeat of a registered or anticipated party, candidate, or ballot question to potential voters. - 7.
-"Campaign Material" refers to any use of a communication medium for the purpose of campaigning. - 8.
-"Party" means any group of two or more individuals, including one or more registered or anticipated candidates, coordinating for the purpose of campaigning. - B. Elections Officials.
-CSG officials or former officials of the previous three months and any candidate in a current election must not serve in any of the positions specified herein.
+"Campaign" or "Campaigning" means activity by a registered or anticipated candidate pertaining to a CSG election consisting of: - a.
+Informing potential voters about the presence of some but not all candidates in an election during the campaign period, or - b.
+Advocating to voters for the election or defeat of a registered or anticipated party or candidate. - 7.
+"Campaign Material" refers to any use of a communication medium for the purpose of campaigning. - B. Elections Officials.
+CSG officials or former officials of the previous three months other than Elections Officials, and any candidate in a current election must not serve in any of the positions specified herein.
 Only students may hold these positions.
-Elections Officials must not endorse candidates or parties - 1.
+Elections Officials must not endorse candidates. - 1.
 Elections Director.
 The Elections Director serves as the elections administrator and University Elections Commission provided for in Article I Section 4 of the Constitution. - a.
 Appointment.
 The Student General Counsel appoints an Elections Director with the advice and consent of the Assembly, by a simple majority vote.
 The Student General Counsel may remove the Elections Director with a two-thirds majority vote of the Assembly. - b.
 Length of Term.
-The Elections Director serves until the submission of their written final report to the Assembly or their removal. - c.
-Duties - i.
-Reporting.
-The Elections Director makes weekly verbal reports to the Assembly beginning the week following their confirmation and ending the week after the certification of results.
-If they are unable to give a verbal report, they must either designate a proxy to deliver the report or deliver it in writing to the Speaker of the Assembly.
-The Elections Director must provide a written report of Election results to
+The Elections Director serves until the submission of their written final report to the Assembly or their removal through revocation of their appointment or impeachment and conviction.